-Schenker debuted the uniquely immersive dining experience last month, and the interest is already high.
+Schenker debuted the uniquely immersive dining experience around Christmas.

-Open Thursday, Friday and Saturday with seatings at 5:15 p.m. and 8:15 p.m., FOUR is already booked solid several nights this month.
+Open Thursday, Friday and Saturday with seatings at 5:15 p.m. and 8:15 p.m., FOUR is booked solid most nights.

 You can click here to see what’s available and secure a reservation.

 Schenker, who opened 2 Spring in early 2018 with his business partner Claudia Taglich, says on his website that the norms of typical dining do not apply at FOUR.

 “FOUR transforms the usual into something transcendent,” he says.
 “It’s not about eating; it’s more about being part of that transformation and witness to that creative process.”

 FOUR is located at 4 Spring St. inside a shingled Victorian cottage that’s been transformed on the inside into a dining paradise.